bitfocus/companion-module-generic-http/companion/setup.md

 The hidden page has to be activated in the admin tables

 [YOURIP:port/admin/control.htm] (port is usually 2550)
-navigate to users and edit "hidden" check the activation box, but DON'T set a username or password. there is no Auth routine in the plugin.
+navigate to users

+check the activation box and edit user hidden DON'T set a username or password. there is no Auth routine in the plugin.

+./documents/epower accounts.png

 Setup the Outlets witch should be controlable.
 Select them in the box below and hit the red rightgfaced arrow icon